-'Public official' means any person who is elected to, appointed to, or given the authority to act in any state, county, or municipal office or position, whether compensated or not, and who is responsible for the making of policy or takes official action which is either ministerial or nonministerial, or both . . . .
+'Public official' means any person who is elected to, appointed to, or given the authority to act in any state, county, or municipal office or position, whether compensated or not, and who is responsible for the making of policy or takes official action which is either ministerial or nonministerial, or both for the Medical Cannabis Act's prohibition of public officials' financial or employment interest in a medical cannabis organization.
+See id. at 16A-15-2(c).